 I’m glad I did this even though it was difficult and scary.
 Both my sister and boyfriend admitted that they were scared but wanted to keep a brave face on for me 🙂

-The moment my feet hit solid, flat ground, I declared that my happiness and sense of accomplishment for tackling this new, challenging extreme sport..but that I would never do it again!
+The moment my feet hit solid, flat ground, I declared my happiness and sense of accomplishment for tackling this new, challenging extreme sport!
+But I also stated that I would never do it again!

-Oh and that tour guide who said it would take 45 minutes?
-Just, no, haha!
-The first third we did alone, took 45 minutes (but felt like a lifetime).
+Oh, and remember that tour guide who said it would take 45 minutes?
+I can honestly say: Just, no, haha!
+The first third we did took 45 minutes alone (but felt like a lifetime).

 Who should do this?

 I would recommend this to anyone who is looking to step out of their comfort zone and tackle their fear of heights!
 Looking back, the views were pretty amazing.
-I imagine this is a similar rush to what you get as a rock climber, hanging out on the cliff face, only you don’t need as much skill as a rock climber!
+I imagine this is a similar rush to what you get as a rock climber, hanging out on the cliff face and appreciating incredible scenery while perched on a rock face.
+Only in this case, you don’t need the skill of a rock climber!

 Your own Via Ferrata experience!